Laboratory soil tests.

 Soil concentrations of NO3-N and NH4-N depend on biological activity and, therefore, fluctuate with changes in conditions, such as temperature and moisture.
 Nitrate is easily leached from the soil following high rainfall or excessive irrigation.

-Soil tests can determine NO3-N and NH4-N concentrations at the time of sampling, but do not necessarily reflect future conditions.
+Laboratory soil tests can determine NO3-N and NH4-N concentrations at the time of sampling, but do not necessarily reflect future conditions.

 Phosphorus (P) is essential for plant growth and is vital for early root formation.
 Soil minerals can react strongly with applied phosphorus and only a small proportion may be available for plant uptake.